nazstephen/Software-Development-Tools-Project/README.md

 - notebooks/EDA.ipynb: Jupyter notebook for exploratory data analysis.
 - requirements.txt: List of dependencies required by the project.
 - .streamlit/config.toml: Configuration file for Streamlit deployment.

+## Access the Application
+You can access the deployed application at the following link: https://software-development-tools-project-ia76.onrender.com